 This is why companies spend so much time and money offering ethics courses to their employees so that these employees they will know what these companies expect them to act and react within the organizations.
 Most companies do have a guide and list of ethics or certain moral behaviors that are mandatory for all employees to follow, or else there will be serious consequences taken against those failed to follow.

-One of the reasons to establish work ethics within organization is that, these companies want to make sure the work environment is suitable for everyone to work.
-Things like sexual harassments, invading others privacy, racisms, and et cetera, they make the work environment uneasy to be productive and have peace of mind.
+One of the reasons to establish work ethics within organization is to make sure the work environment is suitable for everyone to work.
+Things like sexual harassment, invading others privacy, racism, and et cetera, they make the work environment uneasy to be productive and have peace of mind.

 Another reason why companies establish business ethics is because they want to make sure their employees are not abusing companies’ resources.
 Companies expect employees to have integrity by doing right things all the time even when no one is watching them.

 Nowadays we work with diversity of people from all over the world who happen to vary in race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs, and et cetera.
 By setting work ethics, companies do make sure the work environment protects everyone’s regardless of where they are coming from.